Certificates in Massage Therapy

 Earn a degree in massage therapy from an accredited college

 One of the best ways to prepare for a career in massage therapy is through a college education.
-A Doctoral Degree will help you develop entry level skills, general massage therapy know how and the basic massage therapy experience you need to start your career off right.
-You may also consider a Post-doctoral Certificate in Massage Therapy to help you take your education and career to the next level.
-Take the first step to success by selecting a massage therapy school below.
+A Certificate will help you develop entry level skills, general massage therapy know how and the basic massage therapy experience you need to start your career off right.
+You may also consider a Bachelor's in Massage Therapy to help you take your education and career to the next level.
+Please select massage therapy school below.

 Why would I want a degree in massage therapy?

 There are many benefits to getting a degree in massage therapy.
 Some of them include the ability of having your own business and working your own hours, the possibility of working in exotic destinations, having the ability to help others, and being in a growing industry.
 If you like helping others, are independent, and have the discipline to set your own hours, then a degree in massage therapy might be just the thing you are looking for.

 Massage therapists use touch to manipulate the soft-tissue muscles of the body.
 This is done to promote healing, reduce stress, decompress overworked muscles, rehab sports and other injuries, and treat painful ailments.

 Massage therapists generally work by appointment only.
 Before beginning a massage therapy session, therapists conduct an informal interview with the client to find out about the person’s medical history and desired results from the massage.
 This gives the therapist a chance to discuss which techniques would be most beneficial to the client and even which techniques could possibly be harmful.
 There are over 80 different techniques in massage therapy that are used on patients.
 These techniques are known as modalities.
 While most massage therapists know many of these modalities, they typically specialize in just a few of them.
 Some of the more common modalities include Swedish massage, deep-tissue massage, reflexology, acupressure, sports massage, and neuromuscular massage.